cgre-aachen/gemgis/README.md

 <a name="vector"></a>
 ### Extracting Data from Vector Files

 Data stored as points, lines or polygons as shape-files, geopackages or geojson files can easily be imported into `GemGIS` GeoPandas GeoDataFrames.
 X and Y coordinates can then be extracted for these objects for direct use in `GemPy`.
-Digital elevations models can be interpolated if contour lines with height values are provided.
-If the loaded the exceeds the desired modeling/working are extent, the data can be cropped.
+Digital elevation models can be interpolated if contour lines with height values are provided.
+If the loaded exceeds the desired modeling/working area extent, the data can be cropped.

 <a name="raster"></a>
 ### Extracting Data from Raster Files